The mean and variance of the reciprocal merit factor of four classes of binary sequences: Introduction

 \end{corollary}

-Of the asymptotic results given in Corollary~\ref{cor:conv-L4}, only those for $\LP_n$ were previously known \cite{borwein-lockhart-expected-norm,choi-erdelyi-mahler}; our techniques are very different.
-(Choi and Mossinghoff \cite{choi-mossinghoff-mahler} were able to demonstrate the convergence in probability of $(\norm{f}_4/\sqrt{n})^4$ for reciprocal \emph{unimodular} polynomials of degree $n-1$, a class which contains $\RP_n$, by calculating sequences of moments of the distribution but reported technical obstacles in attempting to apply their methods to the class~$\RP_n$.)
-Corollary~\ref{cor:conv-L4} highlights the difficulty of trying to determine those polynomials achieving the slowest growth of the $L_4$ norm: they have zero density within their respective class as $n \to \infty$.
-Indeed, a value of $\liminf_{n \to \infty} \big(\norm{f}_4/\sqrt{n}\big)$ smaller than $(22/19)^{1/4}$ can be attained for $f$ in $\LP_n$ and $\SSP_n$ \cite{jedwab-katz-schmidt-6.34,jedwab-katz-schmidt-advances} (as already noted), and a value of $\liminf_{n \to \infty} \big(\norm{g}_4/\sqrt{n}\big)$ equal to $(5/3)^{1/4}$ can be attained for $g$ in $\RP_n$ and $\NRP_n$ (by taking the offset fraction in the main result of \cite{hoholdt-jensen} to be~$0$).
-Although each statement in Corollary~\ref{cor:conv-L4} about convergence in probability can alternatively be derived from the corresponding statement about convergence of $\E(\norm{f}_4/\sqrt{n})^4$ in Theorems~\ref{thm:all-mean-var}, \ref{thm:skew-symm-mean-var}, and \ref{thm:symm-mean-var} using McDiarmid's inequality, the exact variance expressions given in these theorems provide a much deeper understanding of the distribution of the $L_4$ norm in these four classes than was previously available.
+Of the asymptotic results given in Corollary~\ref{cor:conv-binseq}, only that for $\LP_n$ was previously known \cite{borwein-lockhart-expected-norm}; our techniques are very different.
+Corollary~\ref{cor:conv-binseq} highlights the difficulty of trying to determine which sequences of length $n$ attain the largest merit factor: they have zero density within their respective class as $n \to \infty$.
+Indeed, a value of $\limsup_{n \to \infty} F(A)$ larger than $6.34$ can be attained for $A$ in $\LP_n$ and $\SSP_n$ \cite{jedwab-katz-schmidt-6.34,jedwab-katz-schmidt-advances} (as already noted), and a value of $\limsup_{n \to \infty} F(B)$ equal to $1.5$ can be attained for $B$ in $\RP_n$ and~$\NRP_n$ (by taking the offset fraction in the main result of \cite{hoholdt-jensen} to be~$0$).

-We are aware of only one other result on the distribution of $\norm{f}_4/\sqrt{n}$ for Littlewood polynomials: Fredman, Saffari and Smith \cite{fredman-saffari-smith} proved that

-so that the restriction of Littlewood's conjecture from $\LP_n$ to the class $\RP_n$ is false and the corresponding restrictions of Golay's and Erd\H{o}s's conjectures are true.